Blaze autumn leaves illumine things I know

 The peak of man, a many seasoned reign

-Much longer than the span of scented flower
+Much longer than the span of leaf or flower,

 Fair still his pleasured essence sure to wane

 There with the dregs of time to rest his hour.

 What can one do but yet enjoy the bloom

 That is here granted by that unseen hand;

 For none it seems rejoice within the tomb